Dr James Simpson

-James brings experience and a wide-reaching skillset focussed on complex stakeholder environments, conflict resolution, and human rights risks and due diligence, in business sectors including extractives and renewables.
+James brings experience and a wide-reaching skillset focussed on complex stakeholder environments, conflict resolution, and human rights risks and impacts, in business sectors including the extractives and renewables.

-James thrives when faced with complicated, politically fraught situations that can only be adequately understood with resolute impartiality, humane sensitivity, and great attention to detail.
-His fieldwork, data gathering, analytic, and writing skills are well-merged through Synergy’s due diligence work.
+James thrives when faced with complicated, politically fraught situations that can only be adequately understood with resolute impartiality, humane sensitivity, and strong attention to detail.
+His fieldwork, data gathering, analytic; and writing skills are well-merged through Synergy’s assessment, engagement, and due diligence work.